tismith/tismith.github.io/_posts/2014-06-10-eudyptula.md

 There are a few other sites popping up around the challenge that are talking about it.
 There's a great article over at [Linux Weekly News][lwn] that covers another's experience with the challenge.

 I've certainly learnt a lot from working through the challenge, and I'd think that most developers would learn something.
-It's a fun and enjoyable prohject to have ticking along in the background.
+It's a fun and enjoyable project to have ticking along in the background.
 Give it a go!

 [eudyptula]: http://eudyptula-challenge.org
 [lwn]: http://lwn.net/Articles/599231/